 Christmas in the Park in Orangeville

 Cost: Free (Donations Encouraged)

 Head to Kay Cee Gardens where you’ll find the brilliant light displays of Christmas in the Park.
 Organized by the Optimist Club of Orangeville, bundle up for a stroll around the park.
 With snowmen, reindeer, penguins and more, there are so many beautiful scenes to enjoy!
 Don’t miss snapping a photo with some of the cutouts and posing with the sleigh under the gazebo.

 With its close proximity to downtown, it’s a great spot to go for a stroll during your visit.
 I’m always a fan of a walk to fight off the food coma after a great dinner!
 The gates are open nightly from 5:30 pm until 10:00 pm.

 RELATED: Orangeville might not be the biggest but it has lots of offer.
 Take a peek at my guide to the city and see how you can spend a day exploring!

 More Christmas Lights in Ontario That Are Free

 The above destinations are what I’d consider the top light displays in the province.
 This does not mean that’s all there is, though!
 Here are a few more local ideas if you’re looking to explore some holiday lights that are off the beaten path.

-- Centennial Park in Ayr [December 6th to January 8th] – Head to the heart of town where you’ll find 45 Christmas trees, each uniquely decorated thanks to members of the community including local businesses, schools, community groups and more.
+- Centennial Park in Ayr [Early December to Early January] – Head to the heart of town where you’ll find 45 Christmas trees, each uniquely decorated thanks to members of the community including local businesses, schools, community groups and more.

 - Old Scugog Road in Bowmanville [dates vary] – Thanks to the gusto of local residents, Old Scugog Road becomes a top holiday destination in the city of Bowmanville.
 Enjoy the beautiful Christmas lights as they adorn the houses that line the street.
 You can get a taste of it in the video above!